SpiderJZMOD/TrueSurvivalA20/ReadME.txt

-True Survival contains parts of Sphereii Core and NPC MOD.
-All rules associated with those parts still apply
+True Survival contains parts of Sphereii Core, NPC MOD and MAgolis POI Combo Pack.
+All rules associated with those mods still apply

 Installation:
 Drop the Mods Folder into your 7 Days To Die main directory and start the game with EAC Turned OFF.